Myoth13/psy/README.md

 ## Contributing to the project

 1) Before you start to do anything pull fresh dev branch to avoid painful mergings later!
-2) Make a new branch for your feature, switch to it, create new app, register it in settings
+2) Make a new branch for your app/feature, switch to it, create new app, register it in settings
 3) Merge settings.py to dev branch and push for others (dev branch)
 4) When your app is ready and tested merge it with dev branch and push alongside with db (divio app push db)
 5) celebrate =)